Management Structure

 Corporate Governance Structure

-• Kirin Holdings has adopted a pure holding company structure as a means of controlling its diverse and global business, which is centered on 3 domains such as food & beverages, pharmaceuticals and health science.
+• Kirin Holdings has adopted a pure holding company structure as a means of controlling its diverse and global business, which is centered on 3 domains such as Alcoholic Bevarage, Soft Drinks & Health Science, Phartmaceuticals.
 As a pure holding company, Kirin Holdings takes on the role of devising and implementing the Group's overall strategies, monitoring individual businesses, creating synergy, and responding to challenges surrounding sustainability through coordination across the Kirin Group.

 • Kirin Holdings has adopted a Company with Audit & Supervisory Board system, and aims to maintain and improve on a highly transparent governance system for its stakeholders.
 The Board, which includes a number of Outside Directors, works closely with the Audit & Supervisory Board, which also includes a number of Outside Audit & Supervisory Board Members, and makes effective use of the statutory and other auditing function to take final decisions on important matters.
 At the same time, the Board endeavors to reinforce the monitoring function on management.
 Kirin Holdings has introduced an executive officer based system in order to implement strategies for each of its businesses and functions in an agile fashion and clarify executive responsibilities.
 The Board of Directors determines the scope of delegation to the Executive Officers based on their experience, track record, and expertise in their respective fields.